 OnDeck and Kabbage are two of the most popular and well-reviewed online business lenders.
-Before getting into differences between products, it’s important to note that Kabbage has much looser requirements.
+Before getting into the differences between products, it’s important to note that Kabbage has much looser requirements.
 There’s no minimum credit score, and you only need $50,000 in annual revenue.

-While OnDeck offers business term loans and lines of credit, Kabbage only offers lines of credit.
+While OnDeck offers business term loans and lines of credit, Kabbage only provides lines of credit.
 Kabbage’s product carries a credit limit of $250,000, compared to $100,000 for OnDeck’s line of credit.
 Also, Kabbage offers monthly payments, whereas OnDeck requires weekly or daily payments.
 However, Kabbage front-loads interest for six-month and twelve-month terms, so your first few monthly payments will be considerably larger than your remaining payments.

 If OnDeck declines your application, it might be because your cash flow cannot handle the combination of interest and weekly or daily payments.
 Thanks to OnDeck’s excellent customer service, you can contact the company to find out exactly why you weren’t approved.
 If cash flow turns out to be the culprit, you may still have several options for business term loans or lines of credit.

 In summary, it’s important to remember that OnDeck has some of the most stringent requirements in the online business lending space.
-Hence, failing to qualify for their products doesn’t mean you’ll see the same outcome with one of their competitors.
+Hence, failing to qualify for their products doesn’t mean you’ll see the same outcome as one of their competitors.

 OnDeck is the go-to online business lender for more established businesses.
-They cater to businesses that want the speed of non-traditional lending with the borrowing amounts and customer service of traditional lending.
-If you don’t belong to this group, you might want to seek other options with similar products.
+They cater to companies that want the speed of non-traditional lending with the borrowing amounts and customer service of traditional lending.
+If you don’t belong to this group, you might seek other small business loan options with similar products.
 And there’s a lot to choose from.